 Combined, they provide 56% of the total third-quarter 2020 installed wind capacity of 111.8 gigawatts.

 These states benefit from areas of strong wind.
-According to the U.S. Energy Information Administration (EIA), good places for wind turbines are where the annual average wind speed is at least 9 miles per hour for small wind turbines and 13 miles per hour for utility-scale turbines.
+According to the U.S. Energy Information Administration (EIA), good places for wind turbines are where the annual average wind speed is at least 9 miles per hour for small wind turbines and 13 mph for utility-scale turbines.

 On land, favorable sites include the tops of smooth, rounded hills.
 Other good locations include open plains and mountain gaps that funnel wind.

 The best locations for wind power are along the coasts or offshore, thanks to sea breezes.
 But there are many challenges.
-Coastal areas are highly developed, so residents don’t want wind farms blocking their views.
+Coastal areas are highly developed, and residents don’t want wind farms blocking their views.
 Offshore wind farms are also expensive to build.
 These installations are very susceptible to damage from hurricanes.
 Despite the risks, the first U.S. offshore wind farm was built near Rhode Island in 2016.

 How Wind Energy Works

 Wind energy works by harnessing moving air to create electricity.
 The wind turns the propeller-like blades on the turbine.
 These turn a rotor that turns a shaft at about 30 to 60 rotations per minute.
 A gearbox speeds up the rotation fast enough to drive the generator.
 The generator creates 60-cycle AC electricity.

 Each turbine has a wind speed anemometer attached to a controller.
-The turbine starts up when wind speeds are between 8 and 16 miles per hour.
+The turbine starts up when wind speeds are between 8 and 16 mph.
 It shuts off when the speed exceeds 55 mph to avoid damage.

 Little or no waste